kadamwhite/talks/2018/wceu/slides.md

 ???

+We like code!
+It's fun to write, and fun to talk about.
+But despite calling ourselves programmers, our actual job is to solve problems.
+The code is just a means to an end.

 This is why we spend a small amount of time in our sprint retrospectives talking about what we could have done better technically,

 but we spend a LOT of time discussing what we could do to improve all the other things that help us work efficiently as a team

-Despite calling ourselves programmers, our job is to solve problems.
-The code is just a means to an end.

 ---